nDIRECT/nDIRECT2/README.md

 ```
 ### Note
 ----------------------
-NDIRECT adopts the traditional `NCHW` and `KCRS` data formats to store input and filter tensors.
-Therefore, you can integrate NDIRECT with DL frameworks for CNNs training and inference directly.
+NDIRECT2 adopts the traditional `NCHW` and `KCRS` data formats to store input and filter tensors.
+Therefore, you can integrate NDIRECT2 with DL frameworks for CNNs training and inference directly.